jk1652/WebCheckersApp/docs/DesignDoc.md

 > _Provide a very brief statement about the project and the most
 > important user group and user goals._

+> The purpose of this project is to make a webchecker application in which people could
+> play a game of checkers against other online users, and importantly do the project as
+> a group in which we have to communicate via Slack, and update our trello board to keep
+> others updated on where their progress is.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._